swsnu/swppfall2022/hw2/README.md

 **Due: 9/17 (Fri) 18:00 (This is a hard deadline)**

-We will check the snapshot of the *master* branch of your Github repository at the deadline and grade it.
+We will check the snapshot of the *main* branch of your Github repository at the deadline and grade it.
 As you already did in hw1, create a **private** repository with name `swpp-hw2-{USERNAME}` and invite `swpp-tas` as your collaborator in the repository settings!
 Your repository should look like below:

 ```bash
 repository_root/